EmmaQjf/codeChallenges/README.md

 thoughts: This one is very challenging and it took me a while to figure out the logic.
 Instead of checking whether the number == 10** n -1 (99 means next number has one extra digit), check the length of (currentNum + 1) and check whether currentNum + 1 equals to the s.slice(j, j + next.length).
 Also I learned what BigInt is.
 This values represent numeric values which are too large to be represented by the number primitive. </br>

+#15 funnyString
+thoughts: This one is simple. </br>